Hartley wins for Toyota in Portugal - Speedcafe

 Monday 17th April, 2023 - 10:22am

-New Zealand’s Brendon Hartley has taken a dominant victory with co-drivers Sébastien Buemi Ryo Hirakawa to deliver Toyota back-to-back wins on the World Endurance Championship.
+New Zealand’s Brendon Hartley has taken a dominant victory with co-drivers Sébastien and Buemi Ryo Hirakawa to deliver Toyota back-to-back wins on the World Endurance Championship.

 Hartley’s #8 Toyota GR Hybrid started from pole for the 6 Hours of Portimao and, with Sebastien Buemi at the wheel, dropped to third off the start.

-Yet the Swiss driver was back in the lead as the clock ticked over the first hour and the #8 Toyota was never headed as it scored a crushing victory, completing 222 laps of 4.653km Portuguese circuit for the team’s fourth consecutive win and 41st victory from 78 WEC races.
+Yet the Swiss driver was back in the lead as the clock ticked over the first hour and the #8 Toyota was never headed as it scored a crushing victory, completing 222 laps of the 4.653km Portuguese circuit for the team’s fourth consecutive win and 41st victory from 78 WEC races.

 Stan Sport is the only way to watch every round of WEC.
 Click here for all the action streaming ad-free, live and on demand.

-The winning Toyota had a significant margin over the second-placed #50 AF Corse Ferrari of Antonio Fuoco, Miguel Molina and Nicklas Nielsen, which Hartley lapped in the final hour, while the #6 Penkse Porsche of Kevin Estre, Andre Lotterer and Laurens Vanthoor in third place – giving the Porsche 963 its first WEC podium and third in two days after its double podium maiden victory in IMSA at Long Beach.
+The winning Toyota had a significant margin over the second-placed #50 AF Corse Ferrari of Antonio Fuoco, Miguel Molina and Nicklas Nielsen, which Hartley lapped in the final hour.

+The #6 Penkse Porsche of Kevin Estre, Andre Lotterer and Laurens Vanthoor finished in third place – giving the Porsche 963 its first WEC podium and third in two days after its double podium maiden victory in IMSA at Long Beach.

 It was bittersweet for the Toyota team, with any hope of a repeat of its one-two at Sebring thwarted after officials forced the #7 GR Toyota Hybrid to pit in order to replace a control rear driveshaft sensor, taking it out of contention after seven minutes in the pits.